eliemelki/SwiftRouting/README.md

 1- `SheetRouter`: Provides a convenient way to show hide a view as a sheet.
 You can show as full or partial. `SheetRouter` allows only one view (regardless if its fullscreen or partial) at a time and it make sure all calls are synchronised.
 In other words, if you call show twice, the second call will hide the existing and show the new one.
 The reason we synchronise is to avoid any UI issues and for proper dismiss handler calls.

-2- `SheetsRouter`: Provides a convenient way to show hide as many views as a sheet. `SheetsRouter` allows to stack views on top of each other presented as sheets, without having to worry if an existing view is present or not.
+2- `SheetsRouter`: Provides a convenient way to show hide as many views as a sheet. `SheetsRouter` allows to stack views on top of each other presented as sheets, without having to worry if an existing sheet is present or not.
 It also sycnrhonise all calls.
-In other words, if you try to show 2 views at the same time,It will present both views sequantially.
+In other words, if you try to show 2 views at the same time, It will present both views sequantially.

 3- `NavigationRouter`: Provides a convenient way for to push pop views.